30-Second Overview

 - Uneven distribution of art education resources

-- Improving art education quality in remote areas
+- Improvement of art education quality in remote areas

 International Competition

-- Facing competition from art education in other Asian countries
+- Facing competition from art education systems across Asia

 - Attracting international students to study in Taiwan